SUAVETP/Saas_Dashboard_Excel/README.md

 ### 📌 About Me

 Hi, I’m Gafar; A Data Analyst focused on SaaS and FinTech.
 I break down messy data and turn it into clean dashboards and sharp, decision-ready insights.

+📌 Note: The raw dataset included in this repository is a **simulated replica** of the original file used for the project.
+It maintains the same structure, columns, and format — but the values have been regenerated for GitHub upload purposes.